Last updated: 2020-01-06 14:45:33PDF

 What is Auto Scaling (AS)?

-As shown in the figures below, by using AS, your cluster can always keep an appropriate number of resources and stay healthy.
+As shown in the following figures, Auto Scaling can help maintain the appropriate amount of resources, and keep your cluster stay in healthy status.
 You will get rid of the following troubles in the traditional model:

-- Insufficient machines due to a surge in business or a CC attack, resulting in no response from your service
+- Insufficient servers due to a surge in business or a CC attack, resulting in no response from your service

 - Personal surveillance and frequent handling of capacity alarms, which require multiple manual changes